uadmin/uadmin-docs/_build/html/_sources/dapi/post_query_functions.rst.txt

 -------------------------
 `Back To Top`_

 APIPostQuerySchema controls the data API's post query for schema commands.
+By default, APIPostQuerySchema returns **false**.

 Type: